 PC READS is committed to providing professional development opportunities to educators and plans local events annually.
-Additionally, we have partnered with the Ty & Karen Hall Foundation to award local educators grants of up to $500 per individual towards other professional development opportunities, such as conferences, webinars or certification programs.
+Additionally, we have partnered with the Hall Family Foundation to award local educators grants of up to $500 per teacher and $250 per tutor towards other professional development opportunities, such as conferences, webinars or certification programs.

 PC READS shares conferences and training opportunities on the sidebar to the right.
 Both the Dyslexia Training Institute and Learning Ally offer training opportunities throughout the year.
 If there is a specific topic of interest for which you would like a professional development opportunity, please let us know.
 Additionally, please contact us if you would like PC READS to provide professional development to your school.

 Save the Date!

 April 21, 2018 – Dyslexia for a Day

 The Dyslexia Training Institute will be returning to Park City!

 PAST GRANT AWARDS & SCHOOL PRESENTATIONS

 March 2018: Scholarships awarded to two (2) PCSD educators: